xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/tools-and-access-to-external-facilities/tools-and-access-to-external-utilities/format-dyadic.md

 Only the `B`, `K`, `S` and `O` qualifiers are valid with the `G` option

 `⍞pattern⍞` is an arbitrary string of characters, excluding the delimiter characters.
-Characters '9' and '`Z`' (unless altered with the `S` qualifier) are special and are known as digit selectors.
+Characters '9' and '`Z`' (unless altered with the `S` qualifier) are special and are known as **digit selectors**.

 The result of a `G` format will have length equal to the length of the pattern.